aparrish/bobey-dig/README.md

-Another NaNoGenMo entry: *Moby Dick* rewritten with [Pincelate](https://github.com/aparrish/pincelate/) so that it sounds like the narrator has a headcold.
+Another NaNoGenMo entry: *Moby Dick* rewritten with [Pincelate](https://github.com/aparrish/pincelate/) so that it sounds like the narrator has a head cold.
 For best results, enjoy with "a pitch-like potion of gin and molasses."

 An excerpt, alongside lines from the original: